stephaniewilkinson/old-website/README.md

 I keep my calendar updated.
 My team can book time with me by sending an invite--no lead-up necessary.

 **Meetings.**
 I'm a big believer in the adage "meetings are for decision-making".
 My goal is to keep updates and other share-outs to asynchronous communication.
-I also vastly prefer videochat in meetings to audio-only.

 **Working remotely.**
 I love to use Slack as a tool to keep remote teammates connected.
 Please connect early and often with your teammates on slack.
 I think a little silliness on Slack can be a great way to connect with the team, as long as it's in the right channel (preferably not #general or #ops).